Vengeance Paladin 5e Guide

 Avenging Angel: The iconic capstone of this subclass, offering you a considerable boost in movement as well as flight.
 The fright-provoking aura has a massive radius and any creatures that fail against the effect can’t move closer and have disadvantage on their attacks.
 The frightened condition ends if they take any damage but seeing as you’ll have advantage on your strike against them, at least you’ll make it count.
 The fact that this lasts for an hour means that you’ll be avenging for a pretty long time and dish out a lot of vengeance.

-Best Feats for Oath of Vengeance Paladins
+Best Feats for Vengeance Paladins

 Everybody loves feats.
 They’re the best way to make your character truly custom to your playstyle.
 Since you’ll mainly be in melee for every combat, picking up feats that help you stay up close and personal are the best.
 There are quite a few feats that really synergize with the Oath of Vengeance playstyle.
 Your toughest job will be to chose which to pick up with your limited ASIs.